port-labs/port-docs/docs/create-self-service-experiences/setup-backend/port-execution-agent/Installation.md

 Follow one of the guides below:

-- [Self-Service Actions Deep Dive](../../self-service-actions-deep-dive/self-service-actions-deep-dive.md) - Set up a Blueprint and Self-Service Actions.
+- [Self-Service Actions Deep Dive](../../self-service-actions-deep-dive/self-service-actions-deep-dive.md) - Set up a blueprint and self-service actions.
-- [Changelog Listener](../webhook/examples/changelog-listener.md) - Create a Blueprint with `changelogDestination` to listen and act on changes in the software catalog.
+- [Changelog Listener](../webhook/examples/changelog-listener.md) - Create a blueprint with `changelogDestination` to listen and act on changes in the software catalog.
-- [GitLab Pipeline Trigger](https://google.com) - Create an action for a GitLab Pipeline execution.
+- [GitLab Pipeline Trigger](../gitlab-pipeline/gitlab-pipeline.md) - Create an action that triggers GitLab Pipeline execution.